-A horse with a broken leg is usually killed because it’s very difficult for the broken leg of a horse to heal correctly.
-Also, because the blood circulation in a horse is dependent on its hooves, keeping a horse still for a long period of time in order for its bone to heal is a huge risk to its life.
-Plus, the cost of such treatment is quite high.
+A horse with a broken leg is usually killed because it is very difficult to heal a horse’s broken leg properly.
+In addition, the blood flow of a horse depends on its hooves.
+Keeping a horse still for a long period of time to allow its bone to heal is an enormous risk to its life.
+In addition, the cost of such treatment is quite high.

-Horses are some of the fastest and most magnificent animals on the planet, and humans have shared a special bond with them since the dawn of civilization.
-And with good reason too!
-Horses were one of the first beasts to be domesticated and befriended by humans.
-They always stood out from other animals for their dazzling speed and unmatched strength and physical capacity.
+Horses are among the fastest and most magnificent animals in the world, and humans have had a special bond with them since the dawn of civilization.
+And with good reason!

-Horses have been used in combat, in the transportation of men and goods, and in activities that require immense physical labor (which is why a car’s engine strength is measured in ‘horsepower’).
-In modern times, horses are more commonly seen competing with other horses in a racecourse, or perhaps in a stable somewhere in the countryside.
+Horses have been used in combat, in the transport of people and goods, and in activities that require immense physical labor, so the engine power of a car is measured in “horsepower.”

 A horse with a broken leg (especially if the break is of the ‘wrong’ kind) is usually ‘put down’ or euthanized.
 In simple words, the horse is killed.

-Although racehorses mostly sustain injuries and break their legs during racing events, it can happen anytime – while engaging in leisure activities or simply roaming around.
+Although racehorses usually suffer injuries and break their legs at race events, it can happen at any time – during leisure activities or simply while running around.

-While such an arrangement of bones, ligaments and tendons helps a horse accelerate quickly, it also has its pitfalls.
-The bones in a horse’s lower leg (the spot where most injuries occur) generate huge amounts of power, but are also quite light.
+Such an arrangement of bones, ligaments and tendons helps a horse to accelerate quickly.
+Still, it also has its pitfalls: The bones in the lower leg of a horse, where most injuries occur, generate enormous forces but are also relatively light.

 Furthermore, a horse’s legs contain around 80 of the 205 bones in its entire body.
 Thus, if the lower leg of a horse breaks, the bones in it don’t just fracture… they often shatter completely.
 This makes it next to impossible to fix them or return them to their original form.
 Even if they are somehow put back together, the horse would inevitably wind up with a badly fixed bone.

-A horse’s hooves play a critical role in its blood circulation.
-If a horse cannot move its legs around, the blood supply to his legs would be impacted negatively.
-Therefore, a broken lower leg is bad news for a horse’s blood circulation too!
+The hooves of a horse play a crucial role in its blood circulation.
+If a horse cannot move its legs, the blood circulation of its legs is negatively affected.
+Therefore, a broken lower leg is also bad news for the blood circulation of a horse.

-An adult healthy horse can weigh anywhere between 450-1000 kilograms.
-Normally, that huge amount of weight is supported by four sturdy legs.
-However, if a horse breaks one of its legs, the burden on the other three legs suddenly increases drastically, which could create severe inflammation in the laminae and joints at the base of those legs.
+An adult healthy horse can weigh between 450 and 1000 kilograms.
+Normally, this enormous amount of weight is carried by four stable legs.
+However, when a horse breaks one of its legs, the load on the other three legs suddenly increases dramatically, leading to severe inflammation in the laminates and joints at the base of these legs.

-This condition (known as laminitis) is incredibly painful for horses.
+This disease, known as laminitis, is excruciating for horses.

-Horses are very resistant to standing still; they like to keep themselves busy by moving around almost all the time.
-In fact, they resist any constraint of their legs by kicking, stamping or high-stepping.
-All horse owners know that it’s unbelievably difficult to keep a horse in one place for too long, or do anything at all that could contain its legs.
+Horses are very resistant to standing still; they like to spend most of their time moving.
+In fact, they resist any restriction on their legs by kicking, stomping or kicking up.
+All horse owners know that it is challenging to hold a horse in one place for too long or to do anything at all that might contain its legs.

-Although it’s crucial that a broken leg get some rest so that the bones heal properly, horse owners know that they’re going to have a hard time trying to immobilize their horse for days or weeks to come.
-Moreover, with such a heavy body, a horse develops pressure sores if it lies down for too long, so that’s another problem to deal with.
+Although a broken leg must get some rest to allow the bones to heal properly, horse owners know that they will have a hard time immobilizing their horse for days or weeks.
+Also, a horse with such a heavy body will develop pressure ulcers if it lies down for too long, so that is another problem to deal with.

 All of this also takes an emotional toll on the horse; it’s in a horse’s nature to run around and gallop, so staying in one place for weeks, totally immobilized, inflicts a lot of psychological damage on the horse.

 The cost of fixing the broken bone of a horse leg is considerably high.
-Therefore, unless it’s a very, very special and expensive horse, people tend to refrain from spending a lot on treating a horse’s leg, whose chances of complete recovery are pretty slim even with treatment.
+Therefore, unless it’s a very special and expensive horse, people generally refrain from spending a lot on treating a horse’s leg, whose chances of complete recovery are pretty slim even with treatment.

-In order to spare the horse from too much pain and agitation, it is generally ‘put down’ or euthanized by its owners.
-Of course, there are strict guidelines in place about making humane decisions regarding the euthanasia of horses, which ensure that the affected horse doesn’t feel too much pain while leaving this mortal world.
+To spare the horse too much pain and agitation, it is usually euthanized or euthanized by its owners.
+Of course, there are strict guidelines on making humane decisions about the euthanasia of horses to ensure that the horse concerned does not feel too much pain when leaving this mortal world.